Kinnu

 Satire was also a popular genre, with authors such as Juvenal and Persius critiquing the social and political issues of their time.
 Additionally, the Romans were pioneers in the development of the epigram, a concise and witty form of poetry that often contains a surprising twist or moral lesson.

-The theater was not only a venue for dramatic performances but also served as a platform for political and social commentary, with playwrights often using their works to critique the ruling elite and the moral decay of Roman society.
+The theater was more than just a venue for entertainment; it also served as a platform for subtle political and social commentary.
+Playwrights would often use their stage to implicitly critique the ruling class and address the complexities of Roman society.

 Roman historiography was influenced by Greek historiography but also developed its own distinct style based on the Annals of the Pontifex Maximus, a yearly record of significant events in Roman history.